mondele/btt-writer-docs/docs/desktop.rst

     :width: 180px
     :align: center
     :height: 200px
-    :alt: translationStudio for the Desktop
+    :alt: BTT Writer for the Desktop

 BTT Writer for the Desktop enables translators to do offline translating of the Bible or of Bible resources.
 It can be used for two purposes: